swisskyrepo/PayloadsAllTheThings/API Key Leaks/README.md

 ## Exploit

-The following commands can be used to takeover accounts or extract personnal informations from the API using the leaked token.
+The following commands can be used to takeover accounts or extract personal information from the API using the leaked token.

 ### Google Maps